 A number of diseases can still affect dogs in the UK and one can even be transmitted to humans.
-Vaccination is the only safe way to provide immunity against these diseases and if carried out regularly according to your vets advice, it can protect your pet for life.
+Dog Vaccinations are the only safe way to provide immunity against these diseases and if carried out regularly according to your vets advice, it can protect your pet for life.

 Immunity is the body’s natural ability to fight infection.
-Vaccination confers immunity by exposing the body to a small but entirely harmless dose of the disease in question.
+A dog Vaccination confers immunity by exposing the body to a small but entirely harmless dose of the disease in question.